Altair: A Record of Battles: Plot

 Set in the western part of the great continent Rumeliana, Mahmut is a young war orphan and the youngest Pasha in the Türkiye Stratocracy who desires to ensure that war never occurs.
 Unfortunately, after an assassination of a politician, Türkiye is under the looming threat of the militaristic Balt-Rhein Empire.
 After playing a vital role in solving two schemes within his country, Mahmut sets out on a journey to see more the outside world, only to witness Balt-Rhein's growing influence on the continent.
 To protect his homeland, Mahmut and his companions travel across West Rumeliana to form alliances between his country and the other nations to face against the Balt-Rhein Empire and their frightening expansionist movement.
 With the creation of the Tripartite Military Alliance with Greater Türkiye, Republic of Venedik, and Urado Kingdom, and the cooperation of the Cuore Alliance, the Anti-Imperial Alliance battles against the Balt-Rhein Empire in the Great Rumeliana War.

 Media

 Manga

-Altair: A Record of Battles is written and illustrated by Kotono Kato.
-The series began in Kodansha's shōnen manga magazine Monthly Shōnen Sirius on July 26, 2007.
-In June 2020, it was announced that the series was approaching its climax.
-In February 2023, it was announced that manga will end in "a few" chapters.
-Kodansha has collected its chapters into individual tankōbon volumes.
-The first volume was published on April 23, 2008.
-As of March 9, 2022, twenty-five volumes have been published.
+Written and illustrated by Kotono Kato, Altair: A Record of Battles started in Kodansha's shōnen manga magazine Monthly Shōnen Sirius on July 26, 2007.
+The series finished on November 25, 2023.
+Kodansha collected its chapters in 27 tankōbon volumes, published from April 23, 2008, to April 9, 2024.

 Kodansha's North American subsidiary Kodansha USA announced that it would release the series in English via its digital platform, starting on March 21, 2017.